!– Twitter Card data –> <!– Open Graph data –> <!– Schema.org markup for Google+ –>

-By the fall of 2007, I realized that I accomplished what I wanted to do at Pep Boys.
+By the fall of 2007, I realized that I had accomplished what I wanted to do at Pep Boys.
 I considered moving to other corporations, but all involved relocation that would end my wife’s career.
 As I had worked as a consulting engineer before, I looked to that option as a solution to supporting my wife’s career and to expanding my service to other practitioners.
 In January 2008, I walked away from the perfectly good paycheck and officially opened the doors to David K Schneider & Company.

 By the close of October 2008, the company created sufficient cash flow to cover not only general expenses but to repay my initial cash investment into the company.
 By the end of that same year, the company was not only profitable; it created a 30% cash gain on the original investment.

-The trend continued in the incredibly tough business environment of 2009 as total revenues doubled over 2008 despite the company relocation from Pennsylvania to Virginia.
+The trend continued in the incredibly tough business environment of 2009 as total revenues doubled over 2008, despite the company relocation from Pennsylvania to Virginia.
 In 2010, I reinvested every dollar of pretax profit back into the company.
-In The Great Recession of 2010 many companies downsized their staff’s, tossing talent into the unemployment lines.
+In The Great Recession of 2010, many companies downsized their staffs, tossing talent into the unemployment lines.
 Recruiting known talent as 1099 contractors, I focused on putting this talent to work in focused engagements that helped people keep their homes and fed their families, helping some to find permanent employment with the clients they served, others to launch their own consulting practices.

 Our efforts bore fruit, as more companies turned to us to help them avoid or get out of problems.
 We did more than just look and prescribe; we got to work side by side with our clients to solve their biggest challenges.
 In one engagement, the client asked us to put together an “A-Team” to come into a new distribution center that was failing in startup.
 Hope had left the building, and the failure jeopardized a $1B annual revenue division of a public company.
-Our team of four landed on site, took charge as operations managers, eliminated and changed processes, trained personnel, supervisors and managers, and in seven weeks turned the facility around.
-We shattered company daily shipping records 6 times, each time shipping in a single day more value than the entire company had ever shipped.
-With that engagement, we gained a quiet reputation of being able to fix where other failed, and have served other companies in their moments of need.
+Our team of four landed on-site, took charge as operations managers, eliminated and changed processes, trained personnel, supervisors and managers, and in seven weeks turned the facility around.
+We shattered company daily shipping records six times, each time shipping in a single day more value than the entire company had ever shipped.
+With that engagement, we gained a quiet reputation of being able to fix where others had failed, and have served other companies in their moments of need.

 We invested deeply in a new facility supporting our mission in Q3 2016.
 The Hornbaker Works is beyond the offices where we do our consulting work; the new facility is a serious investment creating more value for our SMB clients.
 Hornbaker Works is home to our audio/video production studio and teaching facility.
 This teaching facility is unlike any other privately held operation, where we use our operating mini-fulfillment center and warehouse management system as a working lab for teaching the physical art of warehouse management.
-Using a small class size we demonstrate ways to use existing tools that every company already has, we demonstrate and train through practice how even the smallest of operations can operate systems and processes that just 5 years ago could only belong to billion dollar enterprises.
+Using a small class size, we demonstrate ways to use existing tools that every company already has, we demonstrate and train through practice how even the smallest of operations can operate systems and processes that just five years ago could only belong to billion-dollar enterprises.
 Instructional materials from the Practitioners website support classroom and lab instruction.

 The Hornbaker Works is home to our skunkworks, where we develop practical small-scale automation for clients.
 Using the latest Autodesk software (Fusion 360), CNC machining, 3D printing and inexpensive open source electronic controls, we create Industrial Internet of Things (IIoT) solutions that blend the latest small-scale technology into solutions for SMB clients.